Someone asked the following question;

 Pride goes before destruction.
 Proverbs 16:18

 Although a humble person may still feel a sense of pride for what they have achieved, It is usually tempered by the understanding that they could not have done it all by themselves.
 It is vital to note that being humble is not the same as having a negative mind-set such as low self- esteem or lack of self – confidence.
-Rather, it is the positive equivalence of this negative mindset.
+Rather, it is the healthy and positive equivalence of this negative mindset.

 One can be very confident, yet humble and not prideful.
 Being humble makes you more endearing and amiable.
 People find it easier to relate to you and this actually paves the way for your continuous progress.